OneDrive/onedrive-api-docs/docs/rest-api/api/group_getmemberobjects.md

 # group: getMemberObjects

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Return all of the groups that this group is a member of.
+Return all of the groups and administrative units that the group is a member of.
 The check is transitive.
 Note: Groups cannot be members of directory roles, so no directory roles will be returned.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).